nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 ## Installing PostgreSQL database
 ### Windows
-* Download the exe file from https://www.postgresql.org/download/windows/
+* Download the installer from https://www.postgresql.org/download/windows/
-*
+* run the download installer and install the software
+### Linux based systems

 Sometimes the computer in which the python code has to run